Ninlil: Court

 Ninlil's sukkal (attendant deity) was most likely the goddess Bizilla.
 In a star list, Bizilla corresponds to the "star of abundance," mulḫé-gál-a-a, which in turn is labeled as the sukkal of Ninlil in the astronomical compendium MUL.APIN.
 In most other contexts, Bizilla was closely associated with the love goddess Nanaya.
 An explanatory temple list known from Neo-Babylonian Sippar, arranged according to a geographic principle, states that a temple of Bizilla existed in Ḫursaĝkalama, a cult center of Ninlil.

 Ninĝidru (written dNIN.PA; a second possible reading is Ninĝešduru) fulfills the role of a sukkal in a hymn to Sud, where she is described as responsible for receiving visitors in her mistress' temple.
 She is also mentioned alongside Sud in a fragment of an inscription of an unidentified ruler (ensi) of Shuruppak from the Sargonic period.
 Christopher Metcalf assumes that Ningidru should be considered a male deity, but other authors consider her to be a goddess.
-Her name indicates she was a divine representation of the sceptre, and she was associated with Ninmena.
+Her name indicates she was a divine representation of the sceptre, and she was closely associated with the deified crown, Ninmena.

-Another courtier of Ninlil was her throne bearer Nanibgal, whose name was initially synonymous with Nisaba but came to refer to a distinct deity later.
+Another courtier of Ninlil was her throne bearer Nanibgal, who was initially synonymous with Nisaba but came to be viewed as a distinct deity later on.
 Her other servants, known from the god list An = Anum, were an udug (in this context the term denotes a protective spirit) of her temple Kiur named Lu-Ninlilla and a counselor named Guduga.

 A hymn to Sud from the reign of Bur-Suen of Isin refers to Asalluhi as her doorkeeper.
-Christopher Metcalf, who translated this composition, does not consider this to be an indication that he was closely associated with her otherwise, as the connection is not present in any other known texts, but Jeremiah Peterson in a review of Metcalf's publication notes that it is not impossible that it had a longer tradition.
+Christopher Metcalf, who translated this composition, does not consider this to be an indication that he was closely associated with her otherwise, as the connection is not present in any other presently known texts, but Jeremiah Peterson in a review of Metcalf's publication notes that it is not impossible that it had a longer tradition.
 He suggests that as the god of Kuara, Asalluhi might have been associated with Sud and Shuruppak due to both of those cities being viewed as predating the mythical great flood in Mesopotamian tradition.